 For example, when a mutual fund gave National Planning Corporation a financial benefit, the firm then returned the favor by giving that mutual fund a better marketing position on its website.
 In some cases, National Planning Corporation even directly distributed marketing material to brokers in exchange for an illicit benefit.
 This type of arrangement is a clear violation of the securities industry’s rules against reciprocal agreements.

 Registered brokerage firms should only give an advantage to certain mutual funds on the grounds that those funds are truly in the best interests of the firm’s customers.
 Broker-dealers should never recommend a fund because the firm is getting a financial benefit.
 This taints the investment advice and puts investors at risk.
 Without admitting to or denying the misconduct, National Financial Planning Corporation agreed to pay a fine of $1,308,000.

 At Sonn Law Group, we are proud to advocate for investors throughout the United States.
-If you or a family member lost money due to the negligence or fraud of National Planning Corporation, or any of its registered securities representatives, our team is standing by, ready to help.
+If you or a family member lost money due to broker negligence or fraud our team is standing by, ready to help.
 Please do not hesitate to contact our law firm today to set up your free investment fraud consultation.
 We only collect our legal fees if we help you recover compensation for your damages.